The War Graves of St Catherines,

 Sergeant Michael Harold Griffith - Pilot

 Michael Harold Griffith was born in 1922 in Newton Abbot, Devon to Harold Kinder Griffith, a Surgeon & Helena Winefrid Morley Fletcher.
-His parents had previously married on the 6th June 1914 at Trinity Church, Marlebone, London & both parties at this time were living on Harley Street a well known for the many medical specialists who trade there.
+His parents had previously married on the 6th June 1914 at Trinity Church, Marlebone, London & both parties at this time were living on Harley Street an area well known for the many medical specialists who trade there.

 Michael had older brothers Antony born c.1915, Peter born c.1916 & Geoffrey born c.1919 & younger siblings Mary born c.1914 & John born c.1929